 The spectrum appears on the spectrum analyzer as:

 Therefore we can obtain the phase noise spectrum SΘ(f) and L(f):

-Then L(f) can be read in dBc directly from the spectrum of n(t) after scaled down by A²/4.
+Then L(f) can be read in dBc directly from the spectrum of n(t) scaled by 4/A².

-Following Equation 5 above, we finally show the relationship between the period jitter, JPER, and the phase noise spectrum, L(f), as:
+Following Equation 3 above, we finally show the relationship between the jitter, JABS and the phase noise spectrum, L(f), as:

-In some applications like SONET and 10Gb, engineers only monitor the jitter at a certain frequency band.
-In such a case, the RMS JPER within a certain band can be calculated by:
+In some applications like SONET and 10Gb, engineers only monitor the jitter in a certain frequency band.
+In such a case, the RMS JABS within a certain band can be calculated by:

 where K-1 is the number of the pieces of the piece-wise function and U(f) is the step function.
 See Figure 5.

 Figure 5.
 A typical L(f) function.

 If we substitute L(f) shown in Equation 13 into Equation 12, we have:

 To illustrate this, the following table presents a piecewise L(f) function with fC = 155.52MHz.